New Study Requirements

 7. Data Use Agreements

 A Data Use Agreement (DUA) is a written contract used to govern the transfer of research data between organizations.
-These agreements can be set up between academic institutions, government agencies and/or corporate entities.
-For more information see the following link: Data Use Agreements
+These agreements can be set up between academic institutions, government agencies, and/or corporate entities.
+For more information see the Data Security section here.

 8. Support Documents

 Be prepared to attach several files to your submission.
-When attaching each file, please be sure to use a name that describes the document (Child Assent, Group A; Parental Permission, Control group, etc.).
+When attaching each file, please be sure to use a name that describes the document (Child Assent, Group A; Parental Permission, Control Group, etc.).
 In iRIS, be sure to update the date and version of the files.
-Examples of support documents include: Scientific Review Checklist, MRI Approval, School District Approval, participant instruction form, diagrams and images, etc.
+Examples of support documents include: Scientific Review Checklist, MRI Approval, School District Approval, participant instruction form, diagrams and images, etc. For helpful templates and forms click here.